Set up and run mutually exclusive experiments

 • Set two or more experiments to be mutually exclusive of each other

-When running several experiments at once, you may want to keep users who are included in one experiment from being exposed to a second, related experiment at the same time.
-Perhaps these experiments are working on solving the same problem in different ways, and you worry that your users will be confused if they’re exposed to both, or that your experiment results might be tainted by the interaction effect
+When running several experiments at the same time, you may want to keep users who receive one experiment from being exposed to a second, related experiment.
+These experiments may be solving the same problem in different ways, and you worry about confusing users if they’re exposed to both.
+Or, your experiment results might be tainted by the interaction effect

-Amplitude Experiment makes it easy to set two or more experiments to be mutually exclusive to each other.
-When you set experiments as mutually exclusive, this means they cannot share any users: users who are shown experiment A will not see experiment B, and vice versa.
-Simply add both experiments to the same mutual exclusion group, and Amplitude Experiment will take care of the rest.
+Experiment lets you set two or more experiments as mutually exclusive to each other.
+When you set experiments as mutually exclusive, this means they can't share any users.
+Users who receive experiment A will not receive experiment B nor will the reverse be true.

-To learn more about the underlying implementation, see our documentation on flag dependencies.
+To learn more about the underlying implementation, review flag dependencies.

 Feature availability

-This feature is available to users on Enterprise plans who have purchased Amplitude Experiment.
-See our pricing page for more details.
+This feature is available to users on Enterprise plans who have purchased Experiment.
+Go to the pricing page for more details.

 Alternatively, you could run these experiments one after the other, instead of simultaneously.